FairgateLabs/BitVMX-CPU/README.md

 To emulate an error in the execution, `--fail-execute [step]`.
 This will add 1 to the trace_write_value.

+To emulate an error in the program counter `--fail-pc [step]`.
+This will advance the program counter twice at the given step.

+To emulate an error in the read value 1 or 2 `--fail-read-1/2 [step addr_original value addr_modified last_step_modified]`.
+This writes the given value at the given address, producing a read failure for `addr_original`.
+You also have to specify `addr_modified` and `last_step_modified` which are workarounds (they don't produce any real change) to generate a trace with different read `address` and `last_step` .
+The only way to produce a real different trace is by providing a different `value`.

 ## Building a program
 To build your own programs follow the instructions in the [docker folder](https://github.com/FairgateLabs/bitvmx-docker-riscv32/blob/main/README.md)